chriswrightdesign/websites-for-non-jerks/README.md

 Websites for non-jerks
 =======================

+v0.3a - This guide will eventually be made into a website.

 A guide for friendly websites (accessible, performant, progressively enhanced, and portable device happy).

 This is designed to be an argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed the discussion.

-The aim is to have happier, educated teams and better quality websites and apps.
+The project aim is to have happier, educated teams and better quality websites and apps.

-This guide will eventually be made into a website.

 ##1.
 Strategies for early project